kyte-one/airlyftone-docs/docs/air-token/create-airtoken-assethub-nft-asset.md

 6. After filling in all the details and transferring tokens to the given wallet address, click on **Create** button to create your NFT/Asset.

+7. Once, you have created the AirToken, you can then use it to configure your campaign to give this as reward to your participants.
+[Click here](using-created-airtoken) to learn how to use your AirToken as reward.

 :::tip For instant help
 1. Email us at support@kyte.one
 2. Join our official [Telegram group](https://t.me/kyteone)